Best daily deals

 Google

-The basic idea of active noise cancellation has been around for decades and we’ve seen plenty of advancements over the years.
-That said, ANC products can be classified as one of three types: feedforward, feedback, or hybrid.
+The basic idea of active noise cancellation has been around for decades, and we’ve seen plenty of advancements over the years.
+Not all noise-cancelling is the same.
+ANC products can be classified as one of three types: feedforward, feedback, or hybrid.

 What is Feedforward ANC?

 Feedforward is the most common type of active noise cancellation, especially on earbuds where physical space is limited.
-This is because feedforward ANC only uses microphones on the outside to capture ambient noise.
+This is because feedforward ANC only uses microphones on the outside to record ambient noise.

 Feedforward ANC works effectively enough to isolate sounds like road noise and traffic, but it lacks precision.
 It can sometimes pick up wind noise and amplify it since there are no interior microphones to correct it.